son-n-pham/drillcost/README.md

 - Bit purchase costs
 - Interval length to be drilled

-DrillCost Pro automates this complex analysis, enabling data-driven decisions that can save significant costs on drilling operations.
+DrillCost automates this complex analysis, enabling data-driven decisions that can save significant costs on drilling operations.

 ## ✨ Key Features